victoriavrl/optimizingC2V2C-predictions/README.md

 cd simulations
 ```

-Then, you can run the simulations with the following command:
+Then, you can run the simulations with the following commands:

 ```bash